 Before you go any further it’s a good idea to make inquiries at your local building department to ascertain their requirements for your shed.

 Please take the necessary precautions to prevent fines and other action by your local code compliance department.
 Many people think that is OK to just buy a shed from Home Depot and place it in your backyard, it may well be but it pays to check first.

 Do You Need Engineered Plans for your Backyard Building?

-If you're buying your storage shed plans can usually be obtained from your supplier or if you are going to do your own construction you will need to buy a standard set of building plans which have been stamped by an engineer in your state.
+If you're buying your storage shed plans can usually be obtained from your supplier.
+If you are going to do your own construction you will need to buy a standard set of building plans.
+These have usually been stamped by an engineer in your state.

 DIY Shed Plans, Do It Yourself.

 Building your own shed is within the capabilities of most homeowner with the neccessary tools and some help from friends.
 Power tools such as framing nailers and miter saws are readily available.
 There is plenty of help online with comprehensive tutorials on Youtube to help you through the process.

 These building plans and instructions usually include a number of floor plans that should meet your specific specifications.